Bahdinan prisoners

 Bahdinan prisoners is used to refer to the arrest of a group of four journalists and an activist in the Bahdinan area of Kurdistan Region.
-The term only became used when the group were convicted of spying by the KDP on the 16th of February 2021.
+The term only became used when the group were convicted of spying by the KDP on 16 February 2021.
 The term was used by the speaker of parliament Rewaz Faeq to refer to the trial whilst the president of the current government Necirvan Barzani only referred to the case "punished Bahdinis".
 The best known journalist amongst them is Sherwan Sherwani whom CPJ has highlighted his case before the trial.
-Sherwani was editor-in-chief of Bashur (in Bahdini) magazine, was arrested in the early hours of October 7th 2020 at home in Sabiran (village outside Erbil).
+Sherwani was editor-in-chief of Bashur (in Bahdini) magazine, was arrested in the early hours of October 7, 2020, at home in Sabiran (village outside Erbil).

 Conviction

 The trial was a two day session at Hewler Court of Crimes.
 According to Ali Hamasaleh who was at the trial, the group were accused of having collaborated on a Facebook Messenger chat group exchanging information which the KDP authorities say were "spying" for foreign powers.
 The group of five are: